PREVIOUS

 This promises to be a wonderful event, but space is limited,

-so if you would enjoy an end of summer vacation, this is
+would enjoy an end of summer vacation, this is

 one not to be missed !!